pdebruic/smalltalk-abtesting/repository/ABTesting.package/ABTest.class/README.md

 The user should see the same result each visit or page view until a winner has been declared.
-The user needs #abtests Dictionary to store what they should see for each test.

 Set #winner equal to a non nil value to stop the test and use the winning result.